Hardhikman/IntrepidQ/frontend/pages/blogs/how-to-write-an-awesome-upsc-cse-mains-general-studies-answer.md

 		  Constitutional morality bridges legal ideals and lived reality when courts defend rights over customs.
 Strengthen judicial monitoring, legislative dialogue, and public awareness to uphold dignity for all.
 The path aligns with constitutional morality and due process, ensuring justice, liberty, equality, and fraternity in spirit.

 		  ---
-	- #### Example 2: GS3 PYQ — "Examine the challenges faced by MSMEs in India.
+	- #### Example 2: GS3 — "Examine the challenges faced by MSMEs in India.
 Suggest measures to improve their competitiveness."
 		- ##### Introduction (Data + Context)

 		  MSMEs contribute 30% to India's GDP and employ 11 crore workers, yet face credit access barriers, technology gaps, compliance overload, and delayed payments worth ₹6.5 lakh crore per MSME Samadhaan portal data.